HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 If `tmux` is not already installed, do a `sudo apt update` followed by `sudo apt install tmux`.\
 Create a new session using `tmux new-session -s ubuntu` and retrieve it using `tmux attach-session -t ubuntu`.

-To use the following instructions, first clone the repo via `git clone https://github.com/HighDimensionalEconLab/HMCExamples.jl`.\
+To use the following instructions, first clone the repo via `git clone https://github.com/HighDimensionalEconLab/HMCExamples.jl`.
-Then do `cd HMCExamples.jl`.

 ## Dynare

-1. `bash scripts/dynare/dynare_bootup.sh`
+1. `bash HMCExamples.jl/scripts/dynare/dynare_bootup.sh`
 2. `sudo docker run -it --rm --shm-size=512M mathworks/matlab:r2022b -shell`

 From inside the Docker instance: